Chalarangelo/30-seconds-of-code/snippets/easing-variables.md

 tags: animation,beginner
 ---

-Variables that can be reused for `transition-timing-function` properties, more powerful than the built-in `ease`, `ease-in`, `ease-out` and `ease-in-out`.
+List of variables that can be reused for `transition-timing-function` properties.

-- The variables are defined globally within the `:root` CSS pseudo-class which matches the root element of a tree representing the document.
+- Use the custom property syntax to define appropriate timing functions for transitions.
-- In HTML, `:root` represents the `<html>` element and is identical to the selector `html`, except that its specificity is higher.
+- The variables can be defined globally within the `:root` CSS pseudo-class which matches the root element of a tree representing the document or inside any other selector.

 ```html
 <div class="easing-variables">Hover</div>